cesarParra/lwc-signals/README.md

 ```

 Notice that the resource store takes a second optional argument, which in this case is a function that returns an
 object with the parameters that the Apex method needs.
-Because this function is accessing a reactive value (`selectedAccountId`),
+Because this function is accessing a reactive
+value (`selectedAccountId`),
 the resource store will automatically refetch the data whenever the `selectedAccountId` changes!

+> 🍪 The value doesn't need to be a function unless you need the reactivity, it can also be a regular JS object in the
+> format expected by your Apex method (e.g. `{ accountId: "001200000XyZ1QAQ" }`).

 This works no matter how many reactive values you use in the function, and it will automatically refetch the data
 whenever any of the reactive values change.